Perfectly Organise Your Wedding Schedule

 – Reception Introduction

 Depends on the culture, this part is quite versatile.
-A typical Introduction for the parents, the bridal party, the bride and groom are around 5 to 10 minutes.
+A typical Introduction for the parents, the bridal party, the bride and groom is around 5 to 10 minutes.
 However, for some Arabic weddings I have captured, the celebration of the bridal entrance could be 1Hr

 – Entree Served